 This only goes to show that managing your hotel/resort on social media transcends simply posting on your channels and maintaining a vocal and positive presence.
 It’s also about making your place social media friendly as well.
 This means making it easy for your guests to showcase your hotel with Instagram-worthy photo opportunities, high-speed WiFi throughout, and leveraging guest accounts, testimonials and reposts on your own channels.

 The best way for a hotel and resort to move forward with ease, is to lean into technology and find a partner that helps automate their tasks, facilitate timely communications and check-ins with guests, and offers travellers all the best technology comforts from home.
-Guest’s needs are evolving and hotel/resort chains can evolve with them to offer an unparalleled service, and tailoring their vacation needs to their personal preferences.
-At Enso Connect, we have the technology and the hospitality acumen to help chains manage their business, with minimal effort.
+Guest’s needs are evolving and hospitality businesses can evolve with them to offer an unparalleled service, and tailoring their vacation needs to their personal preferences.

 Connect with us to see how Enso Connect can help your hospitality business to overcome the toughest challenges hotel and resort managers face today.